Vallone, Grodenchik positive for COVID

 “My family and I remain at home and have been self-quarantining, resting and healing together,” Vallone tweeted on April 1.
 “I feel blessed to have had manageable symptoms & I am on the road to recovery.”

-Despite his own illness, he remained positive for those working to fight the pandemic.
+Despite his own illness, he remained positive for those fighting the pandemic.

 Grodenchik announced his positive diagnosis a day later, stating that he has been self-isolating at home with his family since March 14.
 “I’m starting to feel much better and will continue to remain in isolation until I’m fully recovered,” he tweeted.

 Katz announced March 29 that she tested positive for the virus after being exposed to it earlier in the month.
-A day later, Rep. Nydia Velazquez (D-Manhattan, Brooklyn, Queens) announced that she likely contracted COVID-19, though was not recommended for testing, and is self quarantining.
+A day later, Rep. Nydia Velazquez (D-Manhattan, Brooklyn, Queens) announced that she likely contracted COVID-19, though she was not recommended for testing, and is self-quarantining.

-Both city councilmembers announced that their offices will remain open remotely via phone and email, as all staff have been advised to operate from home as part of Cuomo’s stay-at-home mandate.
+Both City Council members announced that their offices will remain open remotely via phone and email, as all staff have been advised to work from home as under Gov. Cuomo’s stay-at-home mandate.

 “I have been and will continue to be in regular communication with my staff, who are working hard to serve the residents of Eastern Queens.
 Please stay safe,” tweeted Grodenchik.